bnto/kickstart.nvim/README.md

   * Discussions on this topic can be found here:
     * [Restructure the configuration](https://github.com/nvim-lua/kickstart.nvim/issues/218)
     * [Reorganize init.lua into a multi-file setup](https://github.com/nvim-lua/kickstart.nvim/pull/473)

-### Install Recipes

-Below you can find OS specific install instructions for Neovim and dependencies.

-After installing all the dependencies continue with the [Install Kickstart](#Install-Kickstart) step.